Supporting Your Teen’s Mental Health

 Navigating your way through mental health issues can be a scary and sometimes frustrating process.
 Progression can be slow and it’s not always a straight and obvious path.
 Instead it can be filled with many ups and downs.
 So having a good support network can make all the difference in recovery.
 What if it’s not you experiencing the recovery though?
 What if it’s your child?
 The benefits of talk based support are for the entire family.

-Luckily though, there are a few relatively simple things you can do to help support them through this challenging time.
+Luckily though, there are a few relatively simple things you (or a professional team) can do to help support them through this challenging time.

 Access some professional support.